ktjkc/reflextrust/paper/trust-modulation-core.md

-#### 2.4 **STRATA Semantic Interaction Flow**
+#### 2.4 **ReflexTrust Semantic Interaction Flow**

-The core STRATA interaction process can be visualized as a layered semantic flow, dynamically connecting user input to trust-modulated output.
+The core ReflexTrust interaction process can be visualized as a layered semantic flow, dynamically connecting user input to trust-modulated output.

 The semantic progression follows these key stages: